Savitri-projects/Online_Book_Marketing_System_with_User_Reviews/README.md

 6. There are limits to the way you can give 'gender in reviews section', 'genre in author subscription section' - make it more sophisticated

 7. You can add real PDFs, actual transaction elements etc.,

+8. Delete unnecessary things from the database

 ... and many more